Best Food & Cooking Classes in Marrakech

 La Maison Arabe Cooking Workshop

-• Key Highlights: Market tour, tagine and couscous preparation, dessert making.
+• Key highlights: Guided market visit, tagine and couscous preparation, dessert making, theory alongside practice

 • Location: Medina, Marrakech